"Motor vehicle crashes take over 32,000 lives each year, costing the country $380 million annually in direct medical costs. Much of

 DUI stands for "driving under the influence."
 Other terms also include "driving while intoxicated" or "driving while impaired."

-Regardless of the term used, a DUI means that a driver is being charged with a serious offense that risked the health and safety of him/herself and others.
+Regardless of the term used, a DUI means that a driver is being charged with a serious offense that risked the health and safety of themselves and others.
 A DUI is determined by Blood- Alcohol Concentration (BAC) levels.
 Although they vary by state, any amount of alcohol in one's bloodstream can have severe negative effects on health and safety.

 In California, driving or operating a motor vehicle with a BAC